Certificate of Lawfulness - Everything you need to know

 The Lawful Development Fee for a proposed use is half the normal planning fee.
 For example, alterations or extensions to a single house, the Lawful Development Fee is currently £129 + a Planning Portal service fee.

 The Government's Planning Portal provides a helpful fee calculator for all types of applications, and the application fee is confirmed by the Council at the time of your application.
+Please note that these fees were correct at the time of writing, and are due to increase each year in April.

 Lawful Development Timescale